Brozek-K/dynamic_mod_menu/Readme.txt

 The only way for modders to create their own mod options menus are:
 1. Using edict screen
-2. Creating a custom button by overwritting a .gui file
+2. Creating a custom button by overwriting a .gui file
 3. Using Mod Menu mod

 The only rather "dynamic" approach is using the edict screen.
 Others either have mod conflicts or require additional steps to be performed by third party developers.